Applying the Momentum Indicator to Trading Strategy

-The Momentum indicator is a speed of movement indicator designed to identify the speed (or strength) of price movement.
-The momentum indicator compares the most recent closing price to a previous closing price (can be the closing price of any time frame).
+It is possible to identify the strength of a price movement by using the momentum indicator calculation.
+This formula compares the most recent closing price to a previous closing price from any time frame.
 The momentum indicator is displayed as a single line, on its own chart, separate from the price bars, and is the bottom section in the example chart.

 M = CP - CPn